Can air be used for hydrogen production?

 hydrogen production

-A solar-driven prototype with five parallel electrolysers has been devised to work in the open air, achieving an average hydrogen production rate of 745 L per day−1 m−2 cathode and a wind-driven prototype has also been demonstrated, the team says.
+According to the team, an outdoor solar prototype with five parallel electrolysis stages has been built to achieve an average hydrogen production rate of 745 L per day−1 m−2 cathode.
+Additionally, a wind-driven prototype has been demonstrated.

 Original source H2 View